Youth Mental Health Edutainment

 After processing what the kids had shared about their struggles it was clear that they needed more than just a one-time self-worth exercise.
 With the majority of entertainment promoting violence, depression, sex, materialism, and addiction, the well-being of this generation is at risk if their remains a lack of positive guidance and enrichment in the content they consume.
 Every child deserves to be protected and nourished in an environment centered around peace, love, unity, and respect.
 With that being said, this campaign is to fund the production of a collaborative album and musical video series that will promote the importance of mental health amongst the youth.

 2. Educate the youth on ways to improve their mental health by filming the short musical series “Know Your Worth”.
-From the content of each video children will learn how to love and accept themselves, keep their spirits high, and express their emotions.
+From the content of each video children will learn the importance of faith, how to love and accept themselves, keep their spirits high, and express their emotions.
 They will be encouraged to be kind to others, seek a positive support system, and to think for themselves.
 They will also learn the importance of meditation, nutrition, physical activity, and spending time in nature.
 All videos will be filmed outdoors on the Big Island with fellow Artists of Morality as the cast.

 1. Production and Engineering of Album: $25,000